-In order to ignore copyrights, emails, and URLs, you must set up the strings you wish to ignore in the following properties files: Copyrights (ignoredCopyrights.txt), emails/URLs (ignoredEmailURL.txt).
-Both files are located in <CODE_INSIGHT_ROOT_DIR>/6.13.x/config/scanEngine/.
+In order to ignore copyrights, emails, and URLs, you must set up the strings you wish to ignore in the following properties files: ignoredCopyrights.txt and ignoredEmailURL.txt.
+Both files are located in /6.14.x/config/scanEngine/.
 In effect, the system will not flag those elements you set it to ignore.
 This file may be used to force the scanner to skip a detected email/URL.

 - The purpose of getting Detector to ignore one of these elements is so you can treat a file as if it does not have third-party content if it only has an internal email or URL within a String literal or comment. - Lines beginning with # and blank lines are ignored. - Each line is treated as a string to match.
 (There is no regex supported). - An email or URL is ignored if it contains any of the strings from this file. - The comparison is case-insensitive. - Avoid use of strings that are over 100 characters in length and those that have hyphens in the name. - To ignore a set of URLs with a similar pattern, it is recommended that you generalize the notation when possible.
-For example, to ignore the following five URLs you should use the pattern://connect.palamida.cominstead of listing each URL individually.
+For example, to ignore the following five URLs you should use the pattern://connect.palamida.com instead of listing each URL individually.